 This is the theoretical amount of EU contribution that the system calculates automatically (by multiplying the reimbursement rate by the total costs declared).
-The amount you request (in the column 'requested EU contribution') may have to be less.
+The amount you request (in the column 'requested EU contribution') may have to be less (e.g. if you and the other beneficiaries are above budget, if the 90% limit (see Article 17 SGA) is reached, etc).

-4 See Article 4 SGA for the forms of costs.
+&lt;sup>4 See Article 4 SGA for the form of costs

-Flat rate: 25% of eligible direct costs, from which are excluded: direct costs of subcontracting, costs of in-kind contributions provided by third parties which are not used on the partner's premises (see Article 5.2.E SGA).
+Flat rate: 25% of eligible direct costs, from which are excluded: direct costs of subcontracting, costs of in-kind contributions not used on premises, direct costs of financial support, and unit costs declared under budget category F if they include indirect costs (see Article 5.2.E SGA)